Naom-Roads/Naom-Roads/README.md

 # 👋 Hey, I’m Naom Roads

+**Engineer, builder, and co-founder — blending logic, creativity, and empathy.**
+Passionate about design, automation, and human-centered technology.
+I build things that help people focus on what matters most.

-I’m a software engineer and co-founder at [TalkWiz.ai](https://talkwiz.ai/), where I build AI-powered tools that automate appointment scheduling and client communication.
+I’m a software engineer and co-founder at [TalkWiz.ai](https://talkwiz.ai), where I build AI-powered tools that automate appointment scheduling and client communication.
 My work focuses on creating seamless, human-like interactions through automation and intelligent systems.

 ---